vicodescity/autoscrapes.github.io/NNU/PROJECT_WORKFLOW.md

   where it stoppd at -17.
   And then it goes back to the front page and then reads another line from the text file.
   It does until the last post.
+All fellow pythoneers who think the program can run better are open to send me a pull request.